contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Added the `pos` identifier, which is used in lambdas to provide the position of the data value (from those passed into the macro) that the lambda is currently processing. `(altered: via it + pos, 0,0,5,0,0)` equals `(a:1,2,8,4,5)`.
  * Added `2bind`, a "two-way bind" variation of `bind` which causes the `(cycling-link:)`, `(seq-link:)` (See below) and `(dropdown:)` macros to automatically match the current value of the bound variable, and update itself whenever another macro changes the variable.
  * Added the special built-in HookName `?Visited`, which allows you to select links to visited passages, and change the unique colour these links have.
+ * Colours now have an alpha `a` data value, containing the alpha value given to the `(hsl:)` and `(rgb:)` macros - `(hsl: 130, 1, 0.5, 0.2)'s a` is 0.2.
+ * Colours now have an `lch` data value, which contains a datamap of LCH color space values for that colour (corresponding to the numbers given to the new `(lch:)` macro).
+Because LCH's values conflict with HSL's, the LCH values are inside this datamap instead of directly accessible from the colour itself.

 #####Macros